Course run by: Janette and Pat from Ecology Services UK Ltd

 The trainers were both engaging and polite and always at hand to answer any questions.
 The style of presenting was informal which meant that there was a lot of trainee engagement throughout the course.
 This not only increased the number of case studies and scenarios covered in the course but meant that the two days of training flew by very quickly.

-The course covered survey techniques and the whole survey process in regards to when to start thinking about mitigation and how to gather the best information to inform mitigation further down the line.
+The course covered ecology survey techniques and the whole survey process in regards to when to start thinking about mitigation and how to gather the best information to inform mitigation further down the line.
 This allowed attendees to use specialist equipment that many had not been exposed to previously which was a great addition to the course.

 It also allowed peers to collate information and share knowledge of the more practical elements of bat surveying, whilst learning how to place this knowledge in the context of mitigation.